Evaporation of binary liquids from a capillary tube: Analytical model

 We define a diffusive length scale $l_D$ (as also done by \citet{Salmon2017}) based on the mass transfer coefficient by considering a balance between evaporation and diffusion at the lower interface ($D \Delta w / l_D \sim h \Delta w$; \eqref{eqn:bc_main} and \eqref{eqn:dmdt_linear_shortened}) yielding

 Based on the aforementioned considerations, we non-dimensionalise the variables as follows:

-Further, since the velocity of the interface is in fact a proxy for the mass transfer (evaporation) rate of water, we can describe the system in terms of the Sherwood number ($Sh$, denoting non-dimensional velocity or non-dimensional mass transfer rate):
+Further, since the velocity of the interface is in fact a proxy for the mass transfer (evaporation) rate of water, \coltext{as follows from mass conservation, we} can describe the system in terms of the Sherwood number, $Sh$. \coltext{This parameter denotes the} non-dimensional velocity or non-dimensional mass transfer rate: